 - The Spectre, God's spirit of vengeance on Earth, wears a green robe and frequently uses green flames with his powers.

-- The phrase "Magic is green" is used to refer to Matt Wagner's Mage comic book, as that color is used for the effects of the wizard character.
+- The phrase "Magic is green" is used to refer to Matt Wagner's Mage: The Hero Discovered, as that color is used for the effects of the wizard character.

 - Magyk in Septimus Heap is natural and symbolized by green, and Wizards have Green Eyes.

 - The Warlock Lord from The Sword of Shannara is a wraith made of eerie green mist.

 - Arya from the Inheritance Cycle.
 Her magic color is green, her eyes are green, (hell, anything associated with her is green) and she is probably one of the most badass characters in the series.